Sandra Day O'Connor College of Law - Beus Center for Law and Society Snell & Wilmer Plaza

 • Receives a tuition scholarship - award based on endowment payout.

-• Earns six graded credits for fall and six pass/fail credits in spring.
+• Earns a total of 12 credits - six graded credits for fall and six pass/fail credits in spring.

 Requirements for the Fellow